About this guide: Written by educators specialising in Edexcel GCSE Persian exam preparation. Last updated: March 2026.

 If you are preparing for the Edexcel GCSE Persian exam, understanding the exam structure is one of the smartest steps you can take.

-Many students (and parents) assume GCSE Persian is mainly about speaking Persian at home — but the exam is academic and highly structured.
+Many students (and parents) assume GCSE Persian is mainly about speaking Persian at home — but the exam is academic, mark-scheme driven, and highly structured.

-For a broader overview of GCSE Persian preparation and how courses are structured, see our
+For a broader overview of GCSE Persian preparation and how our course roadmap is structured, see our

 GCSE Persian course guide.